peppertech/OracleJETWorkshop2019/part2.md

 ### (b) Running the sample project

 As with your previous work with the JET CLI, you can build and serve the project.
-Run the below command to see the what the project looks like by default.
+Run the below command to see what the project looks like by default.

 ```js
 ojet serve
 ```
+**TODO** (add more about what the project contains)

 After you've had a look around, press Ctrl-C in the command window to stop the server.

 ### (c) Add SASS

-Now that you have the sample project working, let's set things up for working with SASS.
-From the command line, run the below command.
+Now that you have the sample project working, let's set things up for working with SASS. **TODO**(Add something about what SASS does for you) From the command line, run the below command.

 ```js
 ojet add sass
 ```

 You will see the library *node-sass* being installed.
+This library is used for actaully compiling your .scss (SASS) source code into CSS that the application use.
 Once it's completed, you're ready to create your own theme.

 ### (d) Create custom theme